AA122AA/Escrow_site/README.md

 # Selling site with Ecsrow smart contract
+Project goal is to create safe platform for online shopping.
+The main part of the project is smart contract written in contract-oriented language Solidity.

+For example our team has created site for online purchasing Apple iPhones.

+Back-end - Django framework with SQLite database.

 ## Theoretical functionality:
 1. Сheck the availability of goods - if available, transfer money to smart contract.